 - Ferritin does not belong in the serum, it should only be found inside the cell where it does its work to support the ongoing need for cellular iron proteins and iron-sulfur clusters.

 - When ferritin does show up in the serum, it is a sign of pathophysiology, not a sign of “iron vitality!”
 This is a complete reversal of what we have been trained to believe.

 - Ferritin, which is inside the cell must have access to additional ferroxidase enzyme inside the cell to load iron properly.
-When has your practitioner ever mentioned the need for ferroxidase enzyme that only cellular ceruloplasmin can provide?
+Has your healthcare practitioner mentioned the need for ferroxidase enzyme that only cellular ceruloplasmin can provide?

 - When ferritin does not have access to this key ferroxidase enzyme, the iron does not load properly into ferritin, it gets damaged and takes on the properties of hemosiderin, and when that happens, the access to that iron becomes compromised.

 - Hemosiderin builds up in our tissues and organs as we age.
 Imagine that!
 As the “stressors!” of life build, the body’s ability to make ferroxidase drops, and iron builds up in the liver, lungs, spleen, kidneys, lymph nodes, bone marrow & eyes.
 Those all of the key sights for chronic disease?
 The only major site missing is the brain but I am confident that it is there, too.

 Wow, those findings seem to further validate and support the Root Cause Video.

 Are you all beginning to connect these dots?

 - The iron in hemosiderin is insoluble and allegedly does not come out.
 I find that hard to believe, but it is the storage equivalent of a bank vault with no key (more on that later).